Annapurna Base Camp Trek

 • Outer layer: Rain, snow, and windproof jacket and trousers.

-• Trekking pants: Lightweight, fast-drying, durable; zip-off lower altitude warmer pants.
+• Trekking pants: Lightweight, fast-drying, and durable; zip-off lower-altitude warmer pants.

 • Shoes/sandals: Lightweight shoes/sandals (lodges); heavy, well-worn trekking shoes with ankle support (trekking).

-• Socks and gloves: Thermal insulated gloves and high altitude warm socks.
+• Socks and gloves: Thermally insulated gloves and high-altitude warm socks.

 Backpack & Hiking Essentials

-• Trekking poles: These are used to ease the load on the knee on difficult downhill slopes; help stabilize on irregular surfaces.
+• Trekking poles: These are used to ease the load on the knee on difficult downhill slopes and help stabilize on irregular surfaces.

-• Headlamp/flashlight: Including additional batteries in case of early starts or use in lodges.
+• Headlamp/flashlight: Include additional batteries in case of early starts or use in lodges.

 • Sunscreen & lip balm: With high SPF that protects the skin against overexposure to the sun.

-• Minor personal items: Wet wipes, hand sanitizer, rudimentary first aid kit.
+• Minor personal items: Wet wipes, hand sanitizer, and a rudimentary first aid kit.

 Sleeping & Optional Gear